• Skip to content

 You have been working in IT and have not had time to finish your degree.
 You have thought about earning your bachelor’s degree to stay competitive at work, but have struggled to find a respected online IT degree program that fits your life rather than forcing you to change your life to earn your degree.

-Now, here is a chance to use credits you have already earned to move ahead with your degree.
+Now, here is a chance to use your associate degree to earn a bachelor’s degree.

 The UW-Milwaukee School of Information Studies Bachelor of Science in Information Science and Technology —offered in the UW Flexible Option—is designed to help you achieve your goals, on your schedule, and on your budget.
 As a competency-based program, you will build on your existing IT knowledge and skills.